 The personalization of marketing: "Marketing is becoming increasingly personal, and this trend will keep going as we move into the new year.
 No longer will stock images, generic nurturing campaigns, or impersonal calls to action convince consumers.
 In order to succeed, you’ll have to provide high-value and personalized content every step of the way." – Harrison Doan, director of analytics at Saatva.

-Modern marketing tools make personalization possible: "While email marketing has traditionally been a one-to-many medium, it’s a great example of this trend being brought to life as we continue to see an increased focus on more customized messaging heading into 2018.
+Modern marketing tools make personalization possible: "While email marketing has traditionally been a one-to-many medium, it's a great example of this trend being brought to life as we continue to see an increased focus on more customized messaging.
 A major catalyst behind this shift toward one-to-one has been advances in personalization technology, especially click segmentation.
-Personalizing email marketing is especially valuable because small businesses often have a variety of products, yet not every offering will necessarily appeal to every customer on an email list." – Dave Charest, director of content marketing at Constant Contact, an Endurance International Group company
+Personalizing email marketing is especially valuable because small businesses often have a variety of products, yet not every offering will necessarily appeal to every customer on an email list." – Dave Charest, director of content marketing at Constant Contact

 AI will emerge as a critical marketing tool: "In the past executives may have tinkered with AI to schedule their calendars, but 2018 will see the end of the experimental phase and the beginning of applying artificial intelligence to solve the most soul-crushing marketing problems.
 For example, conversational AI companies like Conversica will make it possible for PR companies to harness conversational AI for lead nurturing and finding new clients.
 CRM companies like Helpshift will streamline customer service.
 AI however will not replace traditional media relations.
 Journalists deserve a human touch that AI will not yet be able to mimic." – Curtis Sparrer, principal at Bospar PR